devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ###### Tag Creation

-This allows you to build the CI pipeline from a tag.
+This allows you to trigger the CI build whenever a new tag is created.

 {% hint style="info" %}
 **Prerequisites**